AjayKMehta/template-dotnet/README.md

 `global.json` allows you to define which .NET SDK version is used when you run .NET CLI commands.
 This is useful so commands use the same SDK version whether run locally or in CI scenarios.

+### Layout

+It is recommended that you keep the solution file(s) in the root directory, non-test code in `./src`, test code in `./tests`.

+All build outputs from all projects are saved in `./artifacts/bin`, separated by project.
+For more information, see [Artifacts output layout](https://learn.microsoft.com/en-us/dotnet/core/sdk/artifacts-output).

 ## CI/CD

 There are several GitHub workflows for CI defined.
 Feel free to modify them as needed.
 Each workflow runs fairly quickly (in my experience).
 You may want to combine some of the workflows, e.g. on pushing to a branch, you may want a single workflow that builds the code, perform SAST, run tests in that order rather than have separate workflows for each task.